gvwilson/sensibleadventures/misc/bear-02.md

 "But I don't want to go back there," Princess Ogmin said.
 "I hate it there.
 I want to go *home!*"

-"So do I," Prince Lormay whispered.
+"So do I," Prince Thokmay whispered.
 He gave her another hug.
 "So do
 I. But we can't, not just yet."

 Sergeant Gyalpa cleared his throat.
 "Your Highness...?"

 "Yes?"
-Prince Lormay said, without letting go of his sister or turning around.
+Prince Thokmay said, without letting go of his sister or turning around.

 The raft suddenly dipped to one side as Rust scrambled up onto it.
 Princess Ogmin shrieked.
-Prince Lormay stumbled, then straightened up.
+Prince Thokmay stumbled, then straightened up.

 "You," Rust said to Sergeant Gyalpa.
 "Get off."